Public Photography Is Legal

-The freedom of the press is for the people that don't work for the media.
+The freedom of the press is for media and for the people that don't work for the media.
+You have the right to disseminate information without being harrassed for it or controlled by the government.
 That means that you can take up your phone and record anyone or anything you can see from the public.

 - You can take pictures of all our public places and public buildings in the U.S, both inside and outside, where the public is allowed to be and if there are no restrictions.
 Public Libraries, Courthouses, Police Stations, FBI Buildings, Post Offices, Military Facilities, Prisons, City Halls, Town Halls, Fire Stations, Airports, Parks, and more.

 We, the people, are the ones who pay for those buildings and everything that's inside them.
 We pay for furniture, computers, printers, office supplies, electricity, air conditioners, art, wallpaper, books, and more, including the people who work there to serve us.